 OLD BULL PROTEIN GUIDE

 Protein isn't just for gym junkies.
-Aging muscles need it.
+Aging muscles need it too.
+Three home truths to take note of:

 Protein promotes muscle protein synthesis and is the building block of bone, muscle, and skin.

-1. Many who exercise, use protein powder but have little idea how much to use, or when to use it.
+- Many who exercise use protein powder, but few have any idea how much to use or when to use it.

-3. Of those using protein powder supplements, few knew the difference between types of protein available, being hydrolysed, isolate, and concentrate protein.
+- Of those using a protein powder supplement, few knew the difference between the 3 types of protein available (hydrolyzed, isolate, and concentrate).

-4. Of those who use vegan or plant-based protein powders, few knew their amino acid profiles and assumed they were similar to animal-based protein.
-They re not.
+- Few people who use vegan or plant-based protein powders know their amino acid profiles and assume they are similar to animal-based protein.
+They are not.

-There are many opinions out there, most of them focused on gym-going bodybuilders when it comes to protein and protein powders.
+There are many opinions about protein supplements, most of which focus on gym-going bodybuilders and protein powder.

-Not that much for middle-aged or older men and women.
+Not that much is focused on middle-aged or older men and women.

 Yet, we may eat less to manage weight.
-Less food in, less protein in.
-Muscle mass can start to decline.
-Nobody wants to hear that.
+Less food = less protein.
+Muscle mass can then start to decline.
+Nobody wants that.

 Should you find anything you disagree with or if would like to share a story you have about protein, we would love to hear from you.
 Please use our Contact Us form with the heading "PROTEIN".
 Where possible we have provided links to some of the research available.

-• Three of these essential amino acids are known as Branched Chain Amino Acids or BCAAs and are called as such due to their structure.
+- Three of these essential amino acids are known as Branched Chain Amino Acids or BCAAs due to their structure.

 2. Why you need protein?